-He floated the possibility of ending the "traditional" serial launch of completely new aircraft and instead switching to an "upgradable platform approach", enabling airframers to "rapidly and significantly evolve" aircraft as new technology emerged.
+He discussed the possibility of ending the "traditional" serial launch of completely new aircraft and instead switching to an "upgradable platform approach" - allowing airframers to "rapidly and significantly evolve" aircraft as new technology emerges.

-Enders suggested the concept of "plug and play" aircraft which could respond more quickly to customer demand.
+Enders suggested the concept of "plug and play" aircraft, which could respond quickly to customer demand.

 Enders contrasted the decade-long development cycles in commercial aviation with the far more rapid changes in the information technology industry.

 "We've reached a point where iPads are changing the way pilots want to interact with the aircraft," he said.
 "But we don't have them in the cockpit.

 "We lose time and money planning for spare parts like processors, which will be out of production before the [aircraft] are even halfway through their expected lifespan."

 The impact of technology is "starting to dictate" what people expect from the aviation industry, Enders stressed, adding: "We can't ignore that.

 "Our problem is not the market or lack of growth, our problem is delivery.
 While the world is fighting off an economic downturn [the original equipment manufacturers are] leaking money left, right and centre on new programmes.